ogoungaemmanuel/LaravelShoppingcart/README.md

 ```bash
 composer require xslaincart/shoppingcart
 ```
-If you're using Laravel 5.5 or above, this is all there is to do.
+If you're using Laravel 8.0 or above, this is all there is to do.

-Should you still be on version 5.4 of Laravel, the final steps for you are to add the service provider of the package and alias the package.
-To do this open your `config/app.php` file.
+Optional: open your `config/app.php` file.

 Add a new line to the `providers` array:
 ```php